treeleafrnd/TextBox-for-handwritten-detection/README.md

 ### Performance
 1. Using the given test code, you can achieve an F-measure of about 80% on ICDAR 2013 with a single scale.
-2. Using the given multi-scales test code, you can achieve an F-measure of about 85% on ICDAR 2013 with a non-maximum suppression.
+2. Using the given multi-scale test code, you can achieve an F-measure of about 85% on ICDAR 2013 with a non-maximum suppression.
 3. More performance information, please refer to the paper and Task1 and Task4 of Challenge2 on the ICDAR 2015 website: http://rrc.cvc.uab.es/?ch=2&com=evaluation

 Please let me know if you encounter any issues.